 For Arthritis in Florida

-Prevalence of arthritis is among the most prominent concerns.
-The ailment affects over 52.5 million people globally and the number might increase to over 67 million by the year 2030.
-Arthritis has no cure and the patients can only benefit from the limited treatment alternatives that ease the painful disease.
-Among the treatments that are gaining popularity is medical cannabis, which offers full body pain relief and has anti-inflammatory properties.
-Even though arthritis is a qualifying condition in two states, the research and data behind its effectiveness as a treatment option for the osteoarthritis, rheumatoid arthritis and arthritis is limited.
+Prevalence of arthritis is one of the biggest concerns.
+Arthritis affects over 52.5 million people globally and the number continues to increase aiming at 67 million by the year 2030.
+Arthritis has no cure and patients can only benefit from the treatment alternatives that ease the pain.
+Among the treatments that are gaining popularity, medical cannabis, which offers full body pain relief and has anti-inflammatory properties.

 - Injuries that do not heal properly